bornfight-studio/flipswitch/README.md

 - sections needs to have ```js-flipswitch-section``` class and ```data-flipswitch-class``` attribute
 - ```data-flipswitch-class``` is a flag that will define witch element will be clipped
 - library will use ```requestAnimationFrame()``` (not scroll event)
-- element will be wrapped and position to body
+- element will be wrapped and positioned to body

 ```JS
 new Flipswitch();
 ```

 ##### Advanced usage
-- library will use scroll event
+- below example will use scroll event
-- element will be wrapped and position to ```js-parent```
+- element will be wrapped and positioned to ```js-parent```
 - element is offsetted 50px from left and -50px from top

 ```JS